-Agreements on the plotting of wind energy areas in separate wind farms are laid down in the Plot Decree.
-Because the Plot Decree relates to where and subject to what conditions a wind farm may be built, the 'area passport' is a vital instrument in implementing the underlying principle of multifunctional use.
+Agreements on the plotting of wind farm zones in separate wind farms are laid down in the wind farm site decision.
+Because the wind farm site decision relates to where and subject to what conditions a wind farm may be built, the 'area passport' is a vital instrument in implementing the underlying principle of multifunctional use.
 As a result, a wind farm is never just a wind farm.
 The area passport is an important tool in balancing between different forms of combined use that may exclude one another, such as new economy, through-passage and nature development.
 Technical and substantive agreements at the level of wind turbines are discussed in chapter 5 about installations and objects.

 - 4.16 Early anticipation of the development of combined use or nature in a wind farm will generally prove more cost effective than sequential development (the subsequent addition of functions to a wind farm).
-For that reason, prior to any plotting for a wind energy area, in line with 4.1, an area passport is drawn up that forms the basis for a customised decision.
-The information from the passport is considered in drawing up a Plot Decree, whereby the principle 'comply or explain' applies.
-Also based on the information from the area passport23, consideration will be given to: - nature development and protection; - forms of and locations for fishery with permanent fishing gear (for example baskets and standing nets); - logical passages for shipping, or the location of corridors for throughpassage for fishery and recreational vessels; - permitted forms of and locations for combined use by 'new economy' (for example mariculture such as mussel farming, oyster farming and seaweed farming and marine energy); - possible future oil and gas production within the wind farm and options for electrification of platforms; - compact or large-scale wind farms24; - consequences for safety, supervision and enforcement. - 4.17 The possibility of sequential combined use or nature development (see also 5.1) is also taken into account via the inclusion of specific regulations in the plot decrees.
-This applies in as much as the regulations relate to the wind farm itself, and on condition that they can be technically regulated in a plot decree. - 4.18 Choices relating to the installation of wind farms must always be balanced against the effects on the electricity output of wind farms and the cost reduction targets of the sector. - 4.19 The presence and migration patterns of vulnerable species above water and underwater are vital criteria for the plotting of wind energy areas and may result in obligations. - Fishery with fixed gear (for example baskets) and mariculture are permitted in (parts of) all new wind farms.
-Wherever necessary, additional regulations will be developed with a view to sharing the user rights and preventing over-exploitation. - New plot decrees provide for 'anchorages' in the form of notifications on the map or physical locations, for combined use by passive fishery and the new economy. - 4.22 The question whether combined use and through-passage through wind farms can be facilitated by a form of collective insurance will be further discussed in the North Sea Consultation25.
+For that reason, prior to any plotting for a wind farm zone, in line with 4.1, an area passport is drawn up that forms the basis for a customised decision.
+The information from the passport is considered in drawing up a wind farm site decision, whereby the principle 'comply or explain' applies.
+Also based on the information from the area passport, consideration will be given to: - nature development and protection; - forms of and locations for fishery with permanent fishing gear (for example baskets and standing nets); - logical passages for shipping, or the location of corridors for through-passage for fishery and recreational vessels; - permitted forms of and locations for combined use by 'new economy' (for example mariculture such as mussel farming, oyster farming and seaweed farming and marine energy); - possible future oil and gas production within the wind farm and options for electrification of platforms; - compact or spaciously laid out wind farms; - consequences for safety, supervision and enforcement. - 4.17 The possibility of sequential combined use or nature development (see also 5.1) is also taken into account via the inclusion of specific regulations in the wind farm site decisions.
+This applies in as much as the regulations relate to the wind farm itself, and on condition that they can be technically regulated in a wind farm site decision. - 4.18 Choices relating to the installation of wind farms must always be balanced against the effects on the electricity output of wind farms and the cost reduction targets of the sector. - 4.19 The presence and migration patterns of vulnerable species above water and underwater are vital criteria for the plotting of wind farm zones and may result in obligations. - 4.20 Fishery with fixed gear (for example baskets) and mariculture are permitted in (parts of) all new wind farms.
+Wherever necessary, additional regulations will be developed with a view to sharing the user rights and preventing over-exploitation. - 4.21 New wind farm site decisions provide for 'anchorages' in the form of notifications on the map or physical locations, for combined use by passive fishery and the new economy.

-23 The LCoE test (levelized costs of energy) from the Ministry of Economic Affairs and Climate Policy also plays an important role in this respect.
+&lt;sup>23 The LCoE test (levelized costs of energy) from the Ministry of E conomic Affairs and Climate Policy also plays an important role in this respect.

-24 For example if the importance of the area for fishery justifies investment in a fishery-friendly wind farm, or if the prevention of bird strikes imposes requirements on the size of and distance between wind turbines.
+&lt;sup>24 For example if the importance of the area for fishery justifies investment in a fishery-friendly wind farm, or if the prevention of bird strikes imposes requirements on the size of and distance between wind turbines.